evnlme/evnlme.github.io/lists.md

 * _The Upside of Irrationality: The Unexpected Benefits of Defying Logic at Work and at Home_ by Dan Ariely.
 * _Thinking, Fast and Slow_ by Daniel Kahneman.
 * _Gödel, Escher, Bach_ by Douglas Hofstadter.
+* _Gut Check_ by Steven R. Gundry.
+If disease starts in the gut, we should take steps to ensure our microbiomes are healthy.

 ## Stories